ndurushima/pokedex/README.md

 -----Known Bugs / Future Improvements-----

-Detail page is minimal (could include abilities, types, moves).
+Detail page is minimal (could include abilities, moves, and weaknesses).

 Search is limited to the first 1000 Pokémon in the index.